Hoomee90/parcel-orderer/README.md

-# Title
+# Parcel Orderer

 #### By **Samantha Callie**

-#### Subtitle
+#### Add Custom Parcels to a Fake Cart

 ## Technologies Used

+* HTML
+* BootStrap
 * C#
 * .NET
+* ASP.NET Core
+* Razor

 ## Description

-Description
+The website allows users to fill out a form to create a parcel of certain dimensions and weight.
+It will then display all ordered parcels in a fake cart along with its fake price.

 ## Setup/Installation Requirements

 1. Press the green <> Code button and select Download ZIP
 2. Unzip file
-3. Clone this repo.
-4. Open your terminal (e.g., Terminal or GitBash) and navigate to this project's production directory called "ProjectName".
+4. Open your terminal (e.g., Terminal or GitBash) and navigate to this project's production directory called "ParcelOrderer".
-5. In the command line, run the command "dotnet run" to compile and execute the console application.
-Since this is a console application, you'll interact with it through text commands in your terminal.
+5. In the command line, run the command `dotnet run` to compile and execute the application.
+Then navigate to https://localhost:5001.
-6. Optionally, you can run "dotnet build" to compile this console app without running it.
+6. Optionally, you can run `dotnet run --launch-profile "production"` to run in the run in production mode, as oppose to development.

 ## Known Bugs